Chart Color Schemes

 Toodyay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Toodyay was found to have below average cultural diversity, with 84.5% of its population being Australian citizens, 77.0% born in Australia, and 96.5% speaking English only at home.
-The predominant religion in Toodyay is Christianity, comprising 45.9% of the population.
-However, Judaism is notably underrepresented compared to the rest of WA, with 0.0% of the population identifying as Jewish.
+Toodyay was found to be below average in terms of cultural diversity, with 84.5% of its population being citizens born in Australia who speak English only at home.
+The main religion in Toodyay is Christianity, comprising 45.9% of the population.
+However, Judaism is not represented in Toodyay, mirroring the regional figure of 0%.

 Frequently Asked Questions - Diversity